This is the multi-page printable view of this section. Click here to print.

 Delete Service

 2. On the Service Home page, click Service under the Service and Ingress menu.
-You will be taken to the Service List page.
+2. Navigate to the Service List page.

-3. Service List page, select the cluster and namespace from the top left gear button, then click Confirm.
+3. Service List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

 4. Service List page, select the item you want to delete.
-Service Details page will be opened.
+4. Go to the Service Details page.

-6. If the Notification Confirmation Window appears, click the Confirm button.
+6. When the notification dialog appears, click the Confirm button.

 Caution

-After selecting the item you want to delete on the service list page, click Delete to delete the selected service.
+On the service list page, after selecting the item you want to delete, click Delete to remove the selected service.

-You can create an endpoint and view or delete its detailed information.
+You can create an endpoint and view or delete its details.

 Create Endpoint